-The European Biogas Association (EBA) welcomes the proposal of the European Commission to raise the ambition for renewable energy by 2030.
-This paper outlines the concerns of the EBA's members with regards to the proposal.
+The European Biogas Association (EBA) welcomes the proposal of the European Commission to raise the ambition for renewable energy by 2030 which is a cornerstone of the net-zero emissions agenda.

 Europe is world leader in biogas technology for production, upgrading and uses.
-We counted in our latest report from last year that the European biogas industry produces more than half of the global biogas capacity (18 billion cubic meter out of the 35 calculated by the International Energy Agency (IEA)).
-This picture reflects the excellent knowhow and participatory success of biogas.
-For more than 10 years, regions, municipalities, investors, industries, famers, waste managers, energy retailers and fuel suppliers and operators from many other sectors have joined efforts to adapt biogas and biomethane technology to more and more applications.
+According to our latest report, the biogas and biomethane "made in Europe" are more than half of the global biogas capacity (18 billion cubic meters out of the 35 calculated by the International Energy Agency (IEA)).